 To see which college classes are given UGA class credit, check the UGA Transfer Equivalency.

 UGA offers liberal credit and placement based on test scores.
 Over 125,000 hours of college credit were earned by new first-year students at UGA from test scores on the College Board Advanced Placement exams.
 Over 3,500 hours of credit were earned by students in History and almost 5,000 entering students received credit for English 1101 from their AP scores.
 Over 95% of the new first-year students completed either AP or IB classes.
 These students earned on average the equivalent of 7 college courses based on their testing.

 To see what scores earn credit for College Board Advanced Placement or International Baccalaureate, check the charts for currently approved scores by the departments at UGA.
-For students earning the IB Diploma, scores are accepted on both standard and higher level exams.
-For those with an IB Certificate, only higher level exams are accepted.

 There are a limited number of placements and exemptions offered for students submitting high level scores on College Board SAT II exams, formerly called ‘Subject Tests.’
 Most of these are used in foreign languages when the student began studying a language in high school.